Olawale29/30daysJavaScript/README.md

 - Functions with default parameters

 Within the exercise7 sub-directory, you'll find exercise.js, exercise2.js, and exercise3.js files designed for practicing the concepts learned on day 7.

+#Day 8

+Day 8 includes the day8.js file and an exercise8 directory.
+During this session, I focused on JavaScript objects and covered various concepts such as:

+- Objects
+- Scope
+- Window global object
+- Global scope & local scope
+- Creating an object
+- Retrieving values from an object
+- Creating object methods
+- Adding new keys to an object
+- Object methods: keys(), values(), entries(), hasOwnProperty()
+- Functions with default parameters
+The exercise8 sub-directory comprises exercise.js, exercise2.js, and exercise3.js files designed for practicing the concepts learned in day8.